-- 2. Steel.
-Erect steel railing in conformance with Subsection 504-3.02.
-Weld in conformance with Subsection 504-3.01.8.
+- Steel.
+Erect steel railing in conformance with Section 504, except do not use load indicating washers.
+Weld in conformance with Section 504.
 Complete welding before galvanizing the railing. - 3.
 Timber.
-Fabricate and install timber railing in conformance with Section 506. - 4.
-Concrete.
-Construct concrete railing to meet applicable requirements of Sections 501 and 503.
-Base concrete mix design on Class A, except use a minimum 28-day compressive strength of 3000 psi.
+Fabricate and install timber railing according to Section 506. - Concrete.
+Construct concrete barriers to meet applicable requirements of Sections 501 and 503.
+Use Class A concrete with a specified compressive strength of 4000 psi.
 Apply a rubbed finish to exposed surfaces of concrete.